hrit-ik/facial_attendance/README.md

 ## Dashboard

 **Usage**
+1) Cd into web-dashboard/web-backend and make .env file.
+Make a key 'JWT_SECRET' in env and assign it to any random string.
-1) Cd into web-dashboard/web-backend and start the dev server at port 4000.
+2) Start the dev server at port 4000.

     `cd web-dashboard/web-backend`
     `nodemon app.js`

-2) Cd into web-dashboard/web-frontend to start nextJS dashboard at port 3001.
+3) Cd into web-dashboard/web-frontend to start nextJS dashboard at port 3001.
-3) Login or Register a user and enter the dashboard.
+4) Login or Register a user and enter the dashboard.

 **Features**
 1) You can login or register a new user.